surveyjs/survey-library/docs/get-started-jquery.md

 ---
 # Add a Survey to a jQuery Application

-This step-by-step tutorial will help you get started with the SurveyJS Library in a jQuery application.
+This step-by-step tutorial will help you get started with the SurveyJS Form Library in a jQuery application.
 To add a survey to your jQuery application, follow the steps below:

 - [Link SurveyJS Resources](#link-surveyjs-resources)
 - [Create a Model](#create-a-model)